hujun-open/dhcplt/README.md

 - flapnum: the number of clients flapping
 - flapmaxinterval, flapmininterval: the duration a flapping client stay connected, it is random value between min and max
 - flapstaydowndur: the duration a flapping client stay disconnected.
+- srcv4port: by default source port is 68, 67 if giaddr is specified; however it could overriden by this parameter

 ### Config File
 Thanks to [shouchan](https://github.com/hujun-open/shouchan), beside using CLI parameters, a YAML config file could also be used via "-f <conf_file>", the content of YAML is the `testSetup` struct